 Algae, Moss, or Mold

-Your roof is in jeopardy of developing algae, moss, or mold if it is under a lot of shade.
+Your roof is in jeopardy of developing algae, a severe asbestos category, moss, or mold if it is under a lot of shade.
 Over time, those organic elements can break down the roofing materials, weakening the roof and leading to extensive damage.
 Even if your roof is not in the shade, it can develop these elements if it has become water damaged.

 The presence of algae, moss, or mold should always be cause for concern.
 Take steps to clean these as soon as you notice them, and get a more extensive inspection to ensure that they are not symptoms of larger problems with your roof.